UrbanInstitute/sparkr-tutorials/merging.md

 Two strategies to force SparkR to merge DataFrames with different column name lists are to:

-1. Append by an intersection of the column names for each DF, or
+1. Append by an intersection of the two sets of column names, or
 2. Use `withColumn` to add columns to DF where they are missing and set each entry in the appended rows of these columns equal to `NA`.

 Below is a function, `rbind.intersect`, that accomplishes the first approach.
-Notice that we simply take an intesection of the column names and ask SparkR to perform `rbind`, considering only this subset of (sorted) column names.
+Notice that, in this function, we simply take an intesection of the column names and ask SparkR to perform `rbind`, considering only this subset of (sorted) column names.

 ```r